unisonweb/unison/README.md

 If these instructions don't work for you or are incomplete, please file an issue.

-The build uses [Stack][].
+The build uses [Stack](http://docs.haskellstack.org/).
 If you don't already have it installed, [follow the install instructions](http://docs.haskellstack.org/en/stable/README.html#how-to-install) for your platform.
 Once that's done and the `stack` executable is on your path, do:

 ```sh
 $ git clone https://github.com/unisonweb/platform.git unisonweb